coding-blocks/CBOnlineApp/CONTRIBUTING.md

 ## How to Contribute

 ### Raising an issue:
- This is an Open Source project and we would be happy to see contributors who report bugs and file feature requests submitting pull requests as well.
+ This is an Open Source project and we would be happy to invite contributors who report bugs, file feature requests, and submit pull requests.
  This project adheres to the Contributor Covenant code of conduct.
  By participating, you are expected to uphold this code style.
- Please report issues here [Issues - coding-blocks/CBOnlineApp](https://github.com/coding-blocks/CBOnlineApp/issues)
+ Please report issues here: [Issues - coding-blocks/CBOnlineApp](https://github.com/coding-blocks/CBOnlineApp/issues)

 ### Branch Policy